Covariate powered cross-weighted multiple testing: Discussion

 \section{Discussion}

-Despite the catholic uptake by the natural sciences of the concepts of multiple testing (and in particular the FDR), and despite ever growing volumes of data and possible hypothesis tests, surprisingly little attention has been paid to systematic approaches to account for hypothesis heterogeneity in order to increase detection power.
-While this may be justifiable in situations where power is large anyway, in many cases the costs of the underlying experiments or studies are substantial and increase with sample size, and questions of power and cost decide over success or failure.
-In such cases, a purely computational approach that increases power compared to a baseline analysis should be of considerable benefit.
+Despite the ubiquitous uptake by the natural sciences of the concepts of multiple testing (and in particular the FDR), and despite ever growing volumes of data and possible hypothesis tests, surprisingly little attention has been paid to systematic approaches to account for hypothesis heterogeneity in order to increase detection power.
+While this may be justifiable in situations where power is large anyway, in many cases the costs of the underlying experiments or studies are substantial and increase with sample size, and the question of power decides over success or failure.
+In such cases, an approach that increases power compared to a baseline analysis, at no cost and by purely computational means, should be of interest.

-Our approach highlights the value of ``big data'': due to dataset size, modeling and inference opportunities open up that were irrelevant or impossible in the ``small data'' setting.